The Continuous Subsolution Problem for Complex Hessian Equations: Abstract

-First we give a sufficient condition on the measure $\mu$ in terms of its domination by the $m$-Hessian capacity which guarantees the existence of a continuous solution to the associated Dirichlet problem with a continuous boundary datum.
+First we give a sufficient condition on the "modulus of diffusion" of the measure $\mu$ with respect to the $m$-Hessian capacity which guarantees the existence of a continuous solution to the associated Dirichlet problem with a continuous boundary datum.

 As an application, we prove that if the equation has a continuous $m$-subharmonic subsolution whose modulus of continuity satisfies a Dini type condition, then the equation has a continuous solution with an arbitrary continuous boundary datum.
-Moreover when the measure has a finite mass, we give a precise quantitative estimate on the modulus of continuity of the solution.
+Moreover when the measure has a finite mass on $\Omega$, we give a precise quantitative estimate on the modulus of continuity of the solution.

-One of the main steps in the proofs is to establish a new capacity estimate showing that the $m$-Hessian measure of a continuous $m$-subharmonic function on $\Omega$ with zero boundary values is dominated by an explicit function of the $m$-Hessian capacity with respect to $\Omega$, involving the modulus of continuity of $\varphi$.
-Another important ingredient is a new weak stability estimate on the Hessian measure of a continuous $m$-subharmonic function.
+One of the main steps in our proof is to establish a new capacity estimate providing a precise estimate of the modulus of diffusion of the $m$-Hessian measure of a continuous $m$-subharmonic function $\varphi$ in $\Omega$ with zero boundary with respect to the $m$-Hessian capacity in terms of the modulus of continuity of $\varphi$.
+Another important ingredient is a new weak stability estimate for the $m$-Hessian measure of a continuous $m$-subharmonic function in $\Omega$.